Japan's MUFG takes big loss on loan to Glencore-led coal port: sources

-SYDNEY (Reuters) - Mitsubishi UFJ Financial Group (MUFG) (8306.T) sold off its $85 million loan to Glencore’s Wiggins Island Coal Export Terminal (WICET) in Australia to a hedge fund on Wednesday at about 52 cents in the dollar, two sources said.
+SYDNEY (Reuters) - Mitsubishi UFJ Financial Group (MUFG) (8306.T) sold off its $85 million loan to Glencore’s Wiggins Island Coal Export Terminal (WICET) in Australia to a hedge fund on Wednesday at about 52 cents on the dollar, two sources said.

 The costly decision at a time of extreme market volatility extinguishes MUFG’s exposure to the coal-related asset ahead of the bank’s financial year-end on March 31, the two sources and a third person told Reuters.

-A representative for Mitsubishi UFJ did not immediately respond to requests for comment.
-The three sources declined to comment because they were not allowed to speak to the media.
+A spokesman for Mitsubishi UFJ declined to comment.
+The three sources declined to comment publicly because they were not allowed to speak to the media.

 “March 31 is approaching and Japanese banks tend to offload positions before that, but that’s a huge discount for something that is a performing asset,” one of the sources, who is also a WICET lender, said.
 “It was a great buy.”